-- AbleData: provides objective information on assistive tchnology and rehabilitation equipment.
+- AbleData: provides objective information on assistive technology and rehabilitation equipment.

 - Autism NOW: National Autism Resource and Information Center initiative of The Arc funded by the Administration on Developmental Disabilities.

-- Guide to Teaching Fire Safety to Students with Disabilities: developed under a Department of Homeland Security Fire Prevention and Safety Grant, this guide raises awareness and educates students about fire safety and addresses the needs of students with disabilities and how campus communities can better serve this group of students.
+- Guide to Teaching Fire Safety to Students with Disabilities: raises awareness and educates students about fire safety and how campus communities can better serve this group of students.

 - Disabled Travelers: offers travel information for people with developmental disabilities.